Bridges, Ball lead Hornets past Walker, Knicks 104-96 | WTOP News

 CHARLOTTE, N.C.
-(AP) — Miles Bridges scored 24 points on some high-flying dunks and spin moves, point guard LaMelo Ball had a career-high 17 rebounds to go with 12 points and nine assists, and the Charlotte Hornets erased an early 16-point deficit to beat the New York Knicks 104-96 on Friday night.
+(AP) — Miles Bridges scored 24 points on some high-flying dunks and athletic spin moves, point guard LaMelo Ball had a career-high 17 rebounds to go with 12 points, nine assists and five steals, and the Charlotte Hornets erased an early 16-point deficit to beat the New York Knicks 104-96 on Friday night.

 Gordon Hayward added 22 points and seven assists, and Terry Rozier chipped in with 18 points as the Hornets outscored the Knicks 34-21 in the third quarter for just their second win in the last seven games.

-Kemba Walker broke out of his shooting slump against his former team, scoring 26 points on 9-of-19 shooting for the Knicks, who have lost five of seven.
+Kemba Walker broke out of his shooting slump against his former team, scoring 26 points on 9-of-19 shooting to the lead the unpredictable Knicks, who have lost five of seven.

-Walker, the Hornets’ all-time leading scorer, appeared he was going to turn back the clock and have yet another memorable night at the Spectrum Center after pouring in 17 points in the first quarter on four 3-pointers as the Knicks jumped to a 34-18 lead.
+Hornets coach James Borrego said Bridges, who is averaging a team-leading 21.5 points per game, is coming into his own as a playmaker.

-But the Hornets battled all the way back and took control late in the fourth quarter behind a windmill dunk from Bridges and three 3s from Kelly Oubre Jr.
+“Miles is a beautiful player in that he can make 3s off the bounce, catch-and-shoot and can get to the rim,” Borrego said.
+“And when he gets to the rim it’s a problem, as you saw.
+He’s hard to stay in front of. … That’s the mentality I want him to have — to get downhill, get to the rim and open up the court for us.”

-With the game tied at 93, Oubre knocked down a 3 from the top of the key to put the Hornets on top for good with 3:30 left.
+After Bridges scored on a windmill dunk to match one by Obi Toppin’s on the previous possession, he used a nasty spin move in the lane to get past Julius Randle for an easy lay-in to push Charlotte’s lead to five with about two minutes to play.
+Bridges then took a pass from Ball at the top of the key and drove through the lane and scored on a finger roll, drawing a foul for a three-point play to help finish off the Knicks.

-Bridges answered Obi Toppin’s roof-raising windmill dunk with one of his own, and then scored on a sweet spin move to free himself for a layup against Julius Randle to make it a five-point game.
+Bridges has used the spin move before in his career, but smiled and said, “I haven’t pulled it out in the clutch like that.”

-After Alec Burks cut the lead back to three on a drive, Bridges took a pass from Ball at the top of the key and drove through the lane and scored on a finger roll, drawing a foul for a three-point play.
-Ball added a fast-break layup to push the lead to eight with less than a minute to play.
+Walker entered the game in a major slump, shooting 22.8% (8 of 35) from the field and 10.5% from 3-point range in his last four games while failing to reach double digits in any of them.

-Randle, who finished with just 10 points, missed three of four foul shots down the stretch for the Knicks.
+But the Hornets’ all-time leading scorer appeared ready to turn back the clock at the Spectrum Center after pouring in 17 points in the first quarter on 4 of 5 3-pointers as the Knicks jumped to a 34-18 lead.

-Walker entered the game in a huge slump, shooting 22.8% (8 of 35) from the field and 10.5% from 3-point range in his last four games while failing to reach double digits in any of them.
-But he scored 17 points in the first quarter on 6-of-8 shooting — including 4 of 5 from beyond the arc — as the Knicks built their short-lived 34-18 cushion.
+Borrego had different plans, as the Hornets switched out of their base defense after the first quarter.

 TIP-INS